Jaimeloeuf/SS/spec.md

 - Strongly & Statically typed (optional type annotations)
     - The language should be strongly and statically typed to prevent type errors at compile time
     - However, it is tedious and error prone to write the types over and over again, and it can be off putting for beginners to deal with parametric polymorphism using explicitly written type annotations.
-    - Therefore, the language uses inferred types instead of explicit type annotations by default
+    - Therefore, type inference is used as much as possible by default instead of explicit type annotations
-    - However, when needed, users can still choose to explicitly annotate types either for documentation purposes or to simply place a type constraint so that the compiler will not automatically use a more general type.
+    - However, when needed, users can still choose to explicitly annotate types either for documentation or to simply user a stricter type constraint so that the compiler will not automatically use a more general type.
 - Immutable
-    - no data can be changed once created.
+    - Data cannot be mutated once created.
-- Expressive and extensible using metaprogramming concepts
+- `?` Expressive and extensible using metaprogramming concepts

 ## Inspiration
-This language is inspired by many others, and this section lists specifically how they have influenced the design of SimpleScript
+This language is inspired by many others, and this none exhaustive section lists specifically how other languages have influenced the design of SimpleScript.
+Inspirations include `Javascript` / `Typescript` / `Go` / `ML family languages` / `Elm` / `Rust` / `etc...`

-- Syntax
+- JavaScript/TypeScript
-    - SimpleScript was created as a better JavaScript, so obviously the JavaScript C-style syntax has the biggest influence on the language
+    - SimpleScript was created to be a better JavaScript/TypeScript, so the JavaScript `C` based syntax has one of the biggest influence on the language's syntax
-    - JavaScript is easy to write and flexible thanks to its dynamically typed nature, thus its kept that way despite having a static type system
+    - JavaScript is easy to write and flexible thanks to its dynamically typed nature, thus its kept that way despite having a static type system, by leveraging good type inference and optional type annotations.
+    - JavaScript (specifically common JS on Node) have a pretty simple to understand way of handling module/file/package, where a file is a module and also a package, and to use code from that file, you just simply export it in that file and import it where you want to use it.
+This is much more simpler and intuitive compared to other module systems, although this might be more complex to implement and less advance.
+- Go
-    - Simple like Go, with very few features and keywords, to focus on the important few, making it WYSIWYG
+    - Simple like Go, with a minimal set of features and keywords, to focus on the important few, making it WYSIWYG
-- Type system
+    - Lesser features and keywords also means that users can get started really quickly once they understand the foundations
+    - In some cases, the type system takes after Go's one by choosing invariance instead of more the flexible convariance for the sake of keeping it simpler and beginner friendly.
+    - Go has a great CLI, although this is not neccessarily a language feature, it does adds to the overall usage experience, thanks to how easier it is to use and the fact that it is bundled right together with the compiler.
+- ML family (SML / OCaml / F#)
+    - The type system of SimpleScript is greatly inspired by languages in the ML family for their ease of use and expressiveness to model complex domain models easily without holding the developer back and forcing them to change the way they think.
+    - The simplicity of having no type annotations thanks to type inference is great for developers getting started while not giving up on the safety garuntees provided by compile time, type checking.
+    - More advanced users can also make use of the optional type annotations to further mould the type system to work with their problem domain.
-    - It is a Hindley–Milner type system with some extra constraints and modifcations to accommodate the C-style syntax/design
+    - SimpleScript uses a Hindley–Milner type system with some extra constraints and modifcations to accommodate the C-style syntax/design
-    - Inspired by languages in the ML family (SML / OCaml / F#) that have static typing without type annotations (fantastic type inference)
-- Asynchronous Programming
-    - JavaScript / Go / Erlang (BEAM and OTP)

 ## Implementation details
 One of the aim of SimpleScript is that, the spec should be simple and flexible enough to be implemented in all sorts of ways deemed useful.
 Thus the goal is to build a few reference implementations for the top few popular stacks right now.
 Thus some of the WIP reference implementations are (sorted by order of development):
-1. Interpreted just like JavaScript using a custom intepreter (Tree walk interpreter for simplicity)
+1. Interpreted just like JavaScript using a Rust intepreter (Tree walk interpreter for simplicity)
-    - Intepreter built using Rust/Other langs
-    - Might support JIT integrations, but... its damn difficult so tbd
+    - `?` Might support JIT integrations, but... its damn difficult so tbd
 2. Compile to native binaries using LLVM backend and a custom frontend
 3. Compile to WASM as this will be used more and more compared to other VMs like JVM / CLR / Erlang BEAM in the future thanks to its sandboxed model and wide language support for Rust/Go/C++/...
     - https://wasmer.io/
     - Instead of providing our own runtime, rely on the WASM runtime...
 4. Compile to bytecode for VMs like the JVM / CLR / Erlang BEAM to support more environments using it
-5. Support transpilation options?
-Like transpile to JS/Rust
+5. `?` Transpilation to JS/Rust/...
     - The purpose of this is to take advantage of their build tools, like rusts memory management system and more.
     - Transpile to JS to make it easier to run and more portable, basically like TypeScript or any dialect of JavaScript, but WASM would be preferred for performance.

 Notes:
 - For any compilation techniques, the language have to be designed to support seperate compilation like Go, primarily for speed and the ability to link to pre-compiled object files.
-    - To achieve this
+    - References
         - https://stackoverflow.com/questions/2976630/how-does-go-compile-so-quickly
         - https://stackoverflow.com/questions/2976630/how-does-go-compile-so-quickly/49863657#49863657
         - Essentially, simple syntax and good dependency (modules) management